yandex-cloud/docs/en/managed-sqlserver/operations/cluster-users.md

       {% include [username-and-password-limits](../../_includes/mdb/mms/note-info-user-name-and-pass-limits.md) %}

-   * One or more databases that the user must have access to, in one or more `userSpec.permissions.databaseName` parameters.
+   * One or more databases that the user needs access to, in one or more `userSpec.permissions.databaseName` parameters.
    * [User roles](grant.md#predefined-db-roles) for each of the selected databases, in one or more `userSpec.permissions.roles` parameters.

 {% endlist %}